Research

 My research is motivated and inspired by the rapid development of experimental setups in which many-body quantum systems can be controlled to a high level of precision, allowing one to use them for quantum simulation, computation, or metrology.
 For a complete list of publications please refer to arXiv or google scholar.

-Many-body quantum information theory #
+(Many-body) quantum information theory #

-Understanding the complexity of quantum many-body problems is a fascinating endeavour.
-With the advent of quantum computational devices, it also becomes increasingly relevant practically.
-A major frontier is to delineate the boundaries between problems that can efficiently be solved classically, those that can only be solved quantumly, and those that cannot be solved (efficiently) at all.
-I’m particularly interested in computational problems from quantum many-body physics, such as quantum dynamics or ground states.
+I am particularly interested in computational problems from quantum many-body physics, such as quantum dynamics or ground states.
 What I particularly enjoy about this line of research is that progress on this question comes in many forms, for example in terms of an efficient (quantum or classical) algorithm for one sort of problem, from constructing hard instances of problems, or from looking at their average difficulty (e.g., in random circuits).

 Read more about many-body physics and information.

-- Measurement-induced entanglement and complexity in random constant-depth 2D quantum circuits
+Bertini, Klobas, Kos, Malz, PRX (2025), arXiv - Measurement-induced entanglement and complexity in random constant-depth 2D quantum circuits

 Whether it is computing the time evolution of a system or finding its ground state, state preparation is a key step in many quantum algorithms.
 We work on this problem predominantly in the context of tensor network states, which constitute a versatile family of states that are known to approximate ground states of local Hamiltonians well.

 In one dimension, these states are known as MPS, and we have recently proven that essentially all of them (with some asterisks) can prepared very efficiently and also provided an algorithm to do so [1].
 In two and higher dimensions, we have introduced an adiabatic path to produce many states including the AKLT state [2], and studied states that can be prepared using sequential circuits, which, as we showed, include many important states such as ground states of many topological models [3].
-We have also applied this understanding to preparing entangled photonic states.
+We have also applied this understanding to preparing entangled photonic states [4].
 You can read more here.

 Selected publications